ZETES power stations

 The Zonguldak Eren Termik Santrali (ZETES) power stations in Zonguldak are 3 coal-fired power stations in Turkey totaling 2790 MW owned by Eren Holding via Eren Enerji.

-Built between 2010 and 2016, Zetes-1 is 160 MW, Zetes-2 is 1230 MW and Zetes-3 is 1400 MW.
-Together they are the largest installed capacity coal-fired power stations in Turkey and are estimated to emit 10.25 million tons (Mt) CO2 per year, over 2% of Turkey's greenhouse gas emissions.
+Built between 2010 and 2016, ZETES-1 is 160 MW, ZETES-2 is 1230 MW and ZETES-3 is 1400 MW.
+Together they are the largest installed capacity coal-fired power stations in Turkey and are estimated by Climate Trace to emit over 15 million tons (Mt) CO2 per year, over 2% of Turkey's greenhouse gas emissions.
 Located within about a kilometer of each other and the Black Sea the plants burn bituminous coal imported via the nearby Eren Port.
 ZETES-3 was financed by IşBank and Garanti Bank.

 The plants received 13 million lira capacity payments in 2018, and 10 million lira in 2019.

-In 2022 the plants generated 16,152 GWh of electricity.
-Assuming the emission factor (872g CO2eq per KWh in 2020) had not changed much that resulted in 16152 X 872 = about 14 million tons of CO2eq.
+In 2022 the plants generated over 16 TWh of electricity.
+The emission factor was estimated at 870g CO2eq per KWh in 2020.

 Their licences end in 2053.
-For 1 it is estimated that closing the plant by 2030, instead of when its licence ends, would prevent over 1000 premature deaths.
-For 2 it is estimated that closing the plant by 2030, instead of when its licence ends, would prevent over 4000 premature deaths.
-For 3 it is estimated that closing the plant by 2030, instead of when its licence ends, would prevent over 5000 premature deaths.
+For ZETES-1 it is estimated that closing the plant by 2030, instead of when its licence ends, would prevent over 1000 premature deaths.
+For ZETES-2 it is estimated that closing the plant by 2030, instead of when its licence ends, would prevent over 4000 premature deaths.
+For ZETES-3 it is estimated that closing the plant by 2030, instead of when its licence ends, would prevent over 5000 premature deaths.